NatronGitHub/Natron/Documentation/source/natronexecution.rst

 Either cases, the \"app\" variable will always be defined and pointing to the correct application instance.
 Note that if you are using Natron in GUI mode, it will source the script before creating the graphical user interface and will not start rendering.
+When in command-line mode (*-b* option or NatronRenderer) you must specify the nodes to render.
+If nothing is specified, all Write nodes that were created in the Python script will be rendered.

-When in command-line mode (*-b* option or NatronRenderer) you must specify the nodes to render either with the *-w* option as described above or with the following option:
+You can render specific Write nodes either with the *-w* option as described above or with the following option:

 **[--output]** or **[-o]** *<filename>* *<frameRange>* specifies an *Output* node in the script that should be replaced with a *Write* node.